gpwclark/chronosync-chat-simulation/README.md

 test TestChronotChat with cmd: 'mvn -q -e test -DclassName=TestChronoChat -Dparticipants=5 -DnumMessages=8'

+To run the "control" or mock version of the test run with optional flag: test TestChronotChat with cmd: 'mvn -q -e test -DclassName=TestChronoChat -Dparticipants=5 -DnumMessages=8 -DrunMock=true'

 5 and 8 are sample arguments.
 - participants is the number of users that will be firing messages off in the chronoChat room,